 You'll find yourself singing along as you're immersed in the story.

 Enjoy a 3-course lunch at Carthay Circle Restaurant, including themed deserts, then reserved seating at the Hyperion Theater.
 Start with soup and salad, then choose from three main dishes.
 Kids get soup, plus their own choice of entrees.
 Reservations are recommended.

 Disney Junior Dance Party features current Disney Channel favorites in a fun interactive show.

 Join characters from "Mickey and the Roadster Racers", " Doc McStuffins", "Vampirina", and "The Lion Guard" as the DJs keep the party going.

 The audience is invited to sit on the floor.
 Kids can join in and sing and dance along with familiar tunes from the Disney Channel pre-school lineup.

-This interactive show with everybody’s favorite turtle from Finding Nemo, can be found in the Disney Animation building, in the Hollywood Pictures Backlot.
+This interactive show with everybody’s favorite turtle from Finding Nemo (and Finding Dory), can be found in the Disney Animation building, in Hollywood Land.
 Inside the show, there are movie theater like seats for the adults and a large open space on the floor, in front of the screen, where children are encouraged to sit (adults are welcome to join them there too if they like).